 And they do look pretty perfect filled with a bunch of play cars and trucks…or legos…or playmobile…

 And you could even grab some chalk and write on the ends, if you use chalkboard paint, like I did!

-Go ahead and Pin this project, and then check out the rest of The Thrifty Chicks license plate projects below!
+Pick your favorite Pin and then check out the rest of The Thrifty Chicks license plate projects below!

 - Debra at Shoppe No.5, “How To Make A Welcome Sign”